bmdagreat/Distance-Computer/README.md

 # Distance-Computer
-Calculates the distance of any given pointl.
+Calculates the distance of any given point.